aahammer/Dashboard/README.md

 Another benefit for using AngularJS this way: Its adaptable to other libraries and components like ng-grid table representation.
 This makes it easy to mash-up different technologies in a single application.

+### Further technologies used:

+Backend is supported by the Scala Play Framework.
+I read quite alot of Scala Stuff to get used to the language and the Play Framwork.
+But, in the end, i skipped most features and used the Framework only for delivering static sample content.
+As great as Scala and Play maybe, the learning effort is not worth it to me - currently ,) My next project will use Node again.

+Crossfilter - worked great as an efficent client side data storage.